johnolinda/relationships-small-group-study/04-two-foundation-stones.md

 >
 > “No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.

 Jesus says what we worship (our treasure) is what will control us (where our hearts will be).
 We cannot serve two masters - we will serve what we value most.
 This has an interesting application for relationships.
-Often when we value something other than pleasing God, we will end up valuing and serving ourselves; but when we value God, we will serve and love others.
-Here are three ways that our worship of God affects our relationships with others:
+When we value something other than pleasing God, we end up valuing and serving ourselves.
+When we value God, we will serve and love others.
+There are three basic ways that our worship of God affects our relationships with others.

 #### Worshiping God as Creator